JakeJing/gpandoc/README.md

 ## 8. add the template file.gdoc.
 This will be the original file you need to share with ur collaborators.

 ## 9. After all these setups, you still need a bash file (compile.sh, make it executable) to download from the gdoc to raw text and compile it into the latex and pdf.
-> ./compile.sh   (thsi file should be put in the main directory of ur project.)
+> ./compile.sh   (this file should be put in the main directory of ur project.)

+I strongly suggest you to run the commands from compile.sh line by line, and test whether there is any error or not.
+If everything works well, you may be able to enjoy using the google doc, and easily convert it into many other formats.